PDF Listening In Cybersecurity in an Insecure Age Susan Landau 9780300244427 Books

 Also interesting, even though it’s not the main focus, is the concept of encryption methods needing to be made public in order to be really efficient the more people have a chance of poking at them, testing them, and finding faults, the more these methods can be revised and strengthened.

-• This is a readable, engaging, yet technically accurate description of current threats against privacy and their effects on commerce as well as on individuals.
+Conclusion Not a very technical book, but that’s precisely why it makes a good introduction to such matters easy to understand, while highlighting major concerns that not only deal with national security, but with our own (and with our privacy) as well. - This is a readable, engaging, yet technically accurate description of current threats against privacy and their effects on commerce as well as on individuals.
 It persuasively, with specific examples, outlines alternatives to the FBI insistence on back-door access to computer communications.
 If you think it is only individual privacy that is at stake, or if you think law enforcement requires back-door access in order to "keep us safe" and to "catch terrorists", you need to read this book.
 Susan Landau has worked in this field for many years, teaching, researching, writing, and testifying before Congress and other bodies.
 This is a voice respected in the cybersecurity community.

-• Haven't finished it but the descriptions of various security measures and the kinds of hacks and breaches that compromise systems
+- Haven't finished it but the descriptions of various security measures and the kinds of hacks and breaches that compromise systems

 all seemed rather vague.
 I know it's not a textbook on cybersecurity but I would have preferred more detail in the explanations of how these things work.
 I was hoping for a gentle introduction to cryptography and cybersecurity that would have explained things in more detail than https being a secure browser protocol for credit card transactions and such.
-It kind of feels like the main point of the book is that allowing government back-doors into security systems is the wrong way to go.
+It kind of feels like the main point of the book is that allowing government back-doors into security systems is the wrong way to go. - Great resource for people that aren't sure what the pros and cons of strong encryption are.
+This book clearly explains why every day people need it, and why the companies that make secure products don't want to compromise them, or you, with weaker encryption or back doors.

-• Great read from an expert teacher.
+- Great read from an expert teacher.
 Susan Landau always gets right to the point, as an astute observer of the cybersecurity and privacy fields.